-If the misalignment appears to be random, try the solutions recommended for banding (see Banding on page 49).
+If the misalignment appears to be random, try the solutions recommended for banding (see Banding on page 62).
 Colors are misaligned horizontally

 - 1. Check printhead alignment and correct it if necessary.
-See Align the printheads on page 7. - 2.
+See Align the printheads on page 9. - 2.
 If the problem persists despite automatic printhead alignment, try manual printhead alignment. - 3.
 Ensure that the substrate is not skewed.
 If there is any skew, reload the substrate to correct it. - 4.
 Check the carriage beam position.
-If it is high and the substrate type doesn't require a high position, lower it.
+If it is high and the substrate type doesn't require a high position, lower it. - 5.
+If the misalignment appears at the sides of the substrate but not in the center, you have a problem of substrate expansion. - 6.
+If you see the problem in printed black text, check in your application or in the RIP that the text color is pure black and does not contain other colors.